sesame-project/simulationBasedTesting/documentation/userguide.md

 #### Example for KUKA/TTS case study

 ![An example of the KUKA/TTS MRS model screenshot](./readme-images/kuka-tts-example-mrs.png)

+The selected type of information and parsing method also alters the internal operation of several fuzzing operations; for example, selecting the JSON ParsingMethod when using ROS allows the use of structured variables in fuzzing (extracting, for example, x and y fields from a PoseStamped message).
+When accessing variables that contain only a single numerical field, such as the joint values in the KUKA/TTS case study, the STRING parsing method should be used.
+The raw double values will be parsed as strings from the message within the fuzzing operations, and interpreted as doubles.

 ### Setting up Testing Model
 The metamodel for Testing is specified as UML here: